ksh009/top-todo-application/features.md

 - `Done buttons are now icons`

 16. Build a new Todo form to take new todos

+- `Done`

 17. Build a todo details component for viewing todo and add update and close button inside
-18. Build todo deleted feedback button
+18. Build todo deleted feedback modal

+- Will be something similar to the delete Project modal

 19. If a filter for todo list is added note that it can be restructed by the way the state is set.